skirsten/hacky-easter-2016/README.md

 ------------

 The video does not contain any clues so one of the 4 subtitle languages should contain our password.
-Looking through the subtitle files wich are just plain text you will find at the bottom of the Esperanto subtitles:
+Looking through the subtitle files which are just plain text you will find at the bottom of the Esperanto subtitles:
 ```
 1
 00:01:00.000 -=> 00:01:03.000